Playwright vs Puppeteer: Core Differences

 Also Read: How to start with Playwright Debugging

-Playwright is compatible with almost all operating systems like Linux, Windows, and macOS.
-It can also be integrated with major CI/CD tools such as Jenkins, Azure, CircleCI, TravisCI, etc., as well as testing frameworks like Jasmine, Jest, JavaScript, and Mocha.
+Playwright is compatible with almost all operating systems, like Linux, Windows, and macOS.
+It can also be integrated with major CI/CD tools such as Jenkins, Azure, CircleCI, TravisCI, etc., and testing frameworks like Jasmine, Jest, JavaScript, and Mocha.
 Playwright supports programming languages like Java, Python, and .NET.

 Playwright is extremely useful in performing cross browser testing on complex applications.
 It is extremely accurate and offers wide coverage with high speed.